top of page

 The foundation for lasting weight loss starts with forgiving yourself for losing weight.

 This is a game-changer.
 Its not easy, nor is it socially acceptable, but it is essential.
 Starting from a place of self-care, acknowledging it is challenging to be in a body that does not feel like ‘you’.
-Starting with kindness and compassion for this challenging place to release all kinds of chemical changes in your brain and body that will support your sustainable weight loss.
+Start with kindness and compassion for this challenging place to release all kinds of chemical changes in your brain and body that will support your sustainable weight loss.
 Check out this article to learn how that worked for one client and how to do it for yourself.

 Step 1: Shift out of the brain-based weight loss approach